nasa-gibs/mrf/doc/MUG.md

 # Notes on using MRF

+## MRF in TAR

+Many of the unique MRF applications rely on the separation of the MRF components in individual files.
+At times this can become a nuisance.
+As a convenience, it is possible to pack all the MRF component files in a single tar file and use the resulting tar as an MRF using GDAL.
+This feature is subject to the following requirements:

+	- The MRF file names inside the tar do not include a path (basename only)
+	- The tar file includes all the MRF component files, with the metadata file (.mrf) being the first
+	- The tar uses a UStar (Unix Standard TAR) header format, not pax
+	- The file extension ends with .tar, with .mrf.tar being recommended

+As long as the conditions above are met, the GDAL MRF driver will recognise the file as an MRF file and will be able to read from it.
+External overviews or external metadata (.mrf.aux.xml) will be used if included in the tar.

 ## MRF as a Web Tile Cache
 One of the most common uses of MRF is to serve as a fast and easy to use tile cache for a web map tile server.
 Since far fewer files are used, adn MRF tile cache is much more efficient at using the disk than individual tiles would be,